gravity182/homeserver/Installation.md

   Revision:                1
 ```

 if no certificates found, wait a few more minutes until cert-manager finishes its job.
-If output is still empty, `Status.Conditions.Message` is not `Certificate is up to date and has not expired`, or there are errors in the events, then something went wrong.
-Check the cert-manager's logs:
+If output is still empty, `Status.Conditions.Message` is not `Certificate is up to date and has not expired`, or there are errors in the events, check the logs:
 ```sh
 kubectl -n cert-manager logs -l app=certmanager
 ```